-Hilo Bees are primarily Italian background bees, although cordovan and carniolan colors may be observed.
+Hilo Queens are primarily Italian background bees, although cordovan and carniolan colors may be observed.
 They are gentle, not quick to swarm, and do not propolize heavily.
-Compared to typical Italian bees during field trials, Hilo colonies tended to be slightly smaller in the summer and at least as large during almond pollination.
+Compared to typical bees from commercially based sources during field trials, Hilo colonies tended to be slightly smaller in the summer and at least as large during almond pollination.

 Data from side by side field trials show that Hilo Bees:

-Hilo Bees produce smaller honey crops than controls (graph)
+Hilo Bee colonies produced 29% smaller honey crops than control colonies. (graph)